UWCNuclear/covid-player/README.md

 # How to use covid-player

-The fisrst thing to do is to update the database.
-This is done using the toolbar: Data/Update The data are automatically downloaded from worldometers website The list of coutries to dowload can be modified in the file : install/scripts/script.py
+The first thing to do is to update the database.
+This is done using the toolbar: Data/Update The data are automatically downloaded from the worldometers website: https://www.worldometers.info/coronavirus The list of coutries that are downloaded can be modified in the file : install/scripts/script.py

 # The Tools bar

 It allows to define different options:
 - Type of data to plot (deaths or cases)
-- The coutry to plot
+- The countries to plot
 - Total or daily counts
-- The number of average days for data smoothing
+- The number of averaged days for data smoothing
 - The axis range
 - The Plot button, to plot the data
 - The Color of the plot that will be drawn
-- The same option if we want to overload the graphicals
+- The "same" option if you want to overload the graphs

 # The fit window